cfal/tobaru/README.md

   - `alpn_protocols` (_optional_: default: `any, none`): An accepted ALPN protocol, or an array of supported ALPN protocols, with special keywords:
     - `any`: Accept any provided ALPN protocol.
     - `none`: Accept handshakes without ALPN protocol selection.
+  - `client_fingerprints` (_optional_, default: empty): SHA256 fingerprints of allowed client certificates.
+When specified, only clients presenting certificates with matching fingerprints will be accepted.
+Multiple fingerprints can be provided as an array.
+Fingerprints can be specified with or without colons separating hex bytes.
+    - To generate a client certificate and get its fingerprint:
+      1. Generate private key: `openssl ecparam -genkey -name prime256v1 -out client.key`
+      2. Create self-signed certificate: `openssl req -new -x509 -nodes -key client.key -out client.crt -days 365 -subj "/CN=Client"`
+      3. Get the SHA256 fingerprint: `openssl x509 -in client.crt -noout -fingerprint -sha256`

 #### TCP location configuration